Puppy Playdates: Benefits And Safety

 Establish Ground Rules

 Before the playdate begins, communicate the ground rules to all participating puppy owners.
-This may include guidelines on how to manage rough play, how to address any signs of aggression, and how to prevent resource guarding behaviors.
+This may include guidelines on how to manage rough play, how to address any signs of aggression, and how to prevent behaviors.
 Setting clear expectations from the start helps ensure a safe and positive play environment for all the puppies.

 Active Supervision